-Those born in families following the Sanatana Dharma, are in a much higher level of Karmic evolution.
+Those born in families following the Sanatana Dharma, are at a much higher level of Karmic evolution.
 People don’t actually choose their religion.
 They are born into families practising different religions.
 There are some notorious devilish cults, which bring their children up exposing them to a lot of violence.
 Such people not only derive pleasure in looting others and in chopping their heads but they do all that believing that they are following God’s commandments!
 Whereas in the case of those born in the cradle of the Sanatana Dharma, war simply does not exist in their psyche and this is because of DHARMA.
 In order to be a good human being, you don’t need religion but you need Dharma.
-In fact in many cases, religion is the root cause of all evil.
+In fact, in many cases, religion is the root cause of all evil.
 Organised religions are created with political intentions.
-Megalomaniac rulers of course need obedient, subservient and brainwashed masses.
+Megalomaniac rulers, of course, need obedient, subservient and brainwashed masses.
 They certainly don’t want their subjects to be questioning them.

 Sanatana Dharma is not an organised religion.
 It was neither started by any single person nor named after anyone.
 It is a way of life that has been there – for a very long time.
 Dharma can be interpreted in numerous ways, but the simplest interpretation of the term would be the RIGHTEOUS WAY OF LIVING.
 The one basic natural law that its followers need to follow is that no one has the right to damage nature or harm other beings that exist in it.